whoadood/osc-pp/README.md

 ## 🪄 Creators

 For creators looking to be showcased as builders using GP2040-CE, you will need to create a fork of this repo.
-Once forked you will want to navigate to the [vendors.ts](/utils/vendors.ts).
+Once forked you will want to navigate to the [vendors.ts](/utils/vendors.ts) file.

 ```
 /